 6. Prepare for Interviews

-Practice coding challenges, system design questions, and behavioral interview questions to prepare for job interviews.
+Finally, practice coding challenges, system design questions, and behavioral interview questions for job interviews.

 Courses to Become a Software Developer